t-data-h/trino-on-k8s/README.md

 ============================

-Kustomize manifests and supporting scripts for running TrinoDb and a Hive3 Metastore in Kubernetes using S3 object storage and MySQL (or Postgres).
+Kustomize manifests and supporting scripts for running TrinoDb and a Hive3 Metastore in Kubernetes using S3 object storage and Postgres.

 Author:  Timothy C. Arland
 Email:  <tcarland at gmail dot com> <br>